section-engineering-education/engineering-education/articles/flutter-vs-kotlin/index.md

 Both Kotlin and Flutter are free, but the real difference occurs in testing support.
 While Kotlin tends to support backend development, Flutter works on extensive testing features.

 ### UI SUPPORT
-Kotlin multi-platform has a unique distinction of lending a freehand to the UI developer to make an app without restrictions and make a truly customized app.
-On the other hand, Developers can take the help of widgets if they are working with Flutter, which also helps in customized solutions.
+Kotlin as a multi-platform development tool has a unique distinction of lending a freehand to the UI developer to make an app without restrictions and make a truly customized app.
+On the other hand, developers can take the help of widgets if they are working with Flutter, which also helps in customized solutions.

 ### PROS OF KOTLIN

-Kotlin is an SDKs, so it is not necessary to shift the complete app to the platform.
+Kotlin is an SDK, so it is not necessary to shift the complete app to the platform.
 Due to its similarities with Java, developers find it easier to get a hand on it and use a multi-frame to design a cross-platform app.
 Since UI creation is not restricted, Developers have the freedom to work on any aspect of the app.

 ### CONS OF KOTLIN

-Very few in build widgets and libraries are there for developers as Kotlin is still new in the market and is still growing.
-Once the date-time library comes, the situation will improve.
-The development cost is quite high, and it will eventually be dearer in the long run.
-According to [HiddenBrains](https://www.hiddenbrains.com/blog/kotlin-vs-flutter-rule-android.html), The app developer must have highly developed skills to understand each platform and use API to handle Kotlin better.
+Very few built-in widgets and libraries are available for developers as Kotlin is still new on the market and is still growing.
+Once the date-time library arrives, the situation will improve.
+The development cost is quite high as well, and it will eventually be dearer in the long run.
+According to [HiddenBrains](https://www.hiddenbrains.com/blog/kotlin-vs-flutter-rule-android.html), the app developer must have highly developed skills to understand each platform and use APIs to handle Kotlin well.

 ### COMPANIES USING KOTLIN